LNBGitHub/LNBGitHub/README.md

 ## About-me

-I am motivated and T-shaped professional with expertise in leading advanced analytics and data science (AI/ML) capabilities to deliver business outcomes.
+I am a data guy with expertise in leading advanced analytics and data science (AI/ML) capabilities to deliver business outcomes.
 My principal goal is to help my teams and clients gain growth through data-driven insights, data products and solutions.

 As a seasoned professional, I have worked across a range of analytics projects in financial services (banking, credit services, insurance, FinTech), consumer goods, and public sector.
 I have leveraged data, and enabled teams and clients to deliver value to their customers and business.